Marko-Obradovic/azure-notes/topics-with-answers.md

 - __Azure Governance:__ Framework for managing policies, access, and compliance across Azure environments.
 - __Governance and compliance tools in Azure:__
     - __Azure Policy:__ Service for enforcing organizational standards and assessing compliance at scale.
-        - __Azure Policy initiatives:__ Collections of policies grouped to achieve a broader compliance goal.
+        - __Azure Policy initiatives:__ A way of grouping policies together
     - __Blueprints:__ Templates in Azure that help deploy compliant environments with predefined resources and policies.
     - __Management groups:__ Hierarchical containers for organizing subscriptions in Azure.
     - __Azure role-based access control (RBAC):__ Manages access to Azure resources based on roles.